 Fuse Blowing Hassle

-If you are to experience a fuse blowing issue in your house, having a sump pump will make sure the safety mechanism isn’t compromised.
+If you are to experience a fuse blowing issue in your house, having a battery backup sump pump will make sure the safety mechanism isn’t compromised.

 When the water level increases from the ground, the pump detects the issue and sounds an alarm.
 This audio cue allows the homeowner to take initiatives to reduce the damage if anything goes wrong.